-It is important to keep an approximate minimum depth of 3" to 4" (100mm) of wood ash in the fire box at any time.
+It is important to keep an approximate minimum depth of $2\frac{3}{4}$ " (20mm) of wood ash in the firebox at any time.
 You will achieve this after the first few firings.

-Place 1 or 2 firelighters in the bottom, then add a good amount of kindling wood criss-crossed, and finally a small log on top.
+Place 1 or 2 firelighters in the bottom, then add some kindling wood criss-crossed, and finally a small log on top.
 Light the firelighters open the air vent to maximum (to the right) and close the door to the first latch so there is an air gap around it.

-Leave it like this for around five minutes or so, the fire should be well alight and the door can now be closed to become air tight.
+Leave it like this for around five minutes or so, the fire should be well alight and the door can now be closed to become airtight.
 Leave the air control lever to the right for a further 10 to 20 minutes to get the stove completely up to running temperature.
-If the stove does goes out when the door is closed then the flue is still too cold and will not pull, in this case you may need to leave the door open with kindling burning for longer.
-The flue's pull will change dependant on temperature and atmospheric conditions.
+If the stove does go out when the door is closed then the flue is still too cold and will not pull, in this case, you may need to leave the door open with kindling burning for longer.
+The flue's pull will change depending on temperature and atmospheric conditions.